pnp/pnpcore/docs/articles/contributor/readme.md

         return await newList.AddAsync().ConfigureAwait(false) as List;
     }

-    // Other methods ommitted for brevity
+    // Other methods omitted for brevity
 }
 ```